shubniggurath/evolutionary_computation/README.md

 # Evolutionary computation
-Exercices done in the Evolutionary computation class
+Exercise done in the Evolutionary computation class

-This repo is divided in varios sections (I will be adding new sections in the future):
+This repository is divided in varios sections (I will be adding new sections in the future):

   - Evolutionary Strategies